 View the full blog post: 4 EPIC WATERFALLS ON TABLAS, ROMBLON

-Enjoy sunset at Binucot Beach
+Enjoy the sunset at Binucot Beach

 Binucot Beach is the perfect place for sunset as it faces directly west.
 Whether atop the viewpoint or on the shore you will get some awesome colors and reflections.

 We were staying at Escape Eco Resort, which is right on Binucot Beach when the sun started setting.
 My friend and I quickly grabbed our cameras and shot what turned out to be an epic sunset.
 The palm trees on the hill are quite unique as they seem to be melting into the ocean.
-The sunsets in Tablas seem to last for over an hour so you get a lot of time to enjoy the slow-fading beauty of mother nature.
+The sunsets in Tablas seem to last for over an hour so you get a lot of time to enjoy the slow-fading beauty of Mother Nature.

 Aglicay Beach Viewpoint